New Trips Dates for 2023 TBA

 A $1,000 non-refundable deposit is required to hold your spot on this once-in-a-lifetime adventure.

 Please note: Payment must be made in full prior to the date of departure.

-Our exclusive program welcomes a maximum of 16 travelers with a minimum capacity at 10.
+Our exclusive program welcomes a maximum of 16 travelers with a minimum capacity of 10.

-New Dates, Deadlines and Prices for WAT's Peru Trip 2021 TBA - Email us ASAP to Secure Your Spot
+New Dates, Deadlines, and Prices for WAT's Peru Trip 2023 TBA - Email us ASAP to Secure Your Spot

 Hover over the image below to see the full BIO on Your Host, Karen Loftus

 Prior to her journalistic endeavors, the award-winning playwright and Tennessee Williams Fellow cut her travel teeth as an international comedian.

 ‘Lofty’, as she is globally known, toured The US, Middle East, Europe and Asia entertaining the troops and international audiences at military bases (US military in Korea with MWR), comedy clubs around the world (Comedy Cafe in Amsterdam & The Comedy Store in London) at theaters (La Goya in Barcelona, Ars Nova in NY), festivals (Edinburgh Fringe Festival & Singapore Comedy Festival), hotels (Raffles Hotel in Singapore, The Crown Plaza in Abu Dhabi) ), colleges (Sewanee, University of the South in Tennessee, Arkansas State University), conferences (WITI - Women in Technology in San Francisco) and at several private clubs (American Club in Hong Kong & in American Club in Singapore) and at corporate (Sony, Microsoft, Tyco Toys & Ford) events throughout the world.